 As long as I can remember, my mom has made this clam chowder recipe.
 If you’re from Utah, it’s suppose to be like the clam chowder that was served at a place called Bratten’s (I think that’s how you spell it).

-I don’t know anything about that restaurant, but that’s what I was told about this recipe.
+I don’t really know anything about that restaurant, but that’s what I was told by my mom about this recipe.
 It’s a very rich and creamy chowder.
 This is a family favorite, and most of my family is not a fan of seafood.

-- In pan, add onion, celery, and potatoes.
-Add enough water to cover ingredients and cook on medium for 20 minutes or until tender.
-Add clams.
+This starts by adding some onion, celery, and potatoes into a stock pot.
+Then add enough water to cover ingredients.
+Bring to a boil and cook on medium for 20 minutes or until the vegetables are tender.
+At this point you can add in the clams.

-- In a separate pan, melt butter.
-Next add flour.
+In a separate sauce pan, you melt some butter and whisk in some flour.
 Cook for 2 minutes stirring constantly.
-Then add half and half, salt, pepper, and sugar.
+Then add in some half and half, salt, pepper, and sugar.
 Cook till thick.
-Add sauce to other pan then cook till thick.
+Add sauce to other pan with the vegetables and cook until thick.
+That’s it.
+It’s that easy!